forestryio/forestry.io/hugo/content/docs/faqs/glossary/static-site-generators.md

 **Forestry allow you to edit Markdown, YAML, JSON files, no matter the SSG used.**

-For a complete list of static site generators, head over [StaticGen](https://www.staticgen.com/).
+For a complete list of static site generators, head over to [StaticGen](https://www.staticgen.com/).